Amazfit T-Rex Pro quick review: Rugged elegance | Pocketnow

 The notifications still remain non-actionable, meaning that you get informed of what’s happening but you can’t take action on it.
 For instance, if you get a message from your friend, the watch will display the message but you’ll not be able to do anything with it.
 You’ll have to pick your phone to reply to the message.
 This is more of a limitation of RTOS, which is what the watch is based on.
 The companion app and its functionalities remain the same.
 You can read about it in our T-Rex review here.

-To conclude, the Amazfit T-Rex is an awesome rugged fitness wearable.
+To conclude, the Amazfit T-Rex Pro is an awesome rugged fitness wearable.
 However, it could get smarter with actionable notifications to make it a full-fledged smartwatch.
 We’ll take a deeper dive in more sports modes in our Amazfit T-Rex Pro full / long term review.
 As for what’s on offer for USD 180 / INR 12,999, it is a compelling package.
 You can go for it if you are into outdoor sports, and like to stay connected while you are on the mountains hiking or swimming by a beach.Buy Amazfit T-Rex Pro